Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 You will only gain EXP if:

 -   There are a minimum of 10 songs selected
--   You are using `/guessmode set song` (full EXP)
+-   You are using `/guessmode set guessmode:song` (full EXP)
--   You are using `/guessmode set artist` or `/guessmode set both` and are not using `/groups` (30% EXP)
+-   You are using `/guessmode set guessmode:artist` or `/guessmode set guessmode:both` and are not using `/groups` (30% EXP)

 # Game Options

 KMQ offers different game options to dynamically narrow down the selection of songs based on your preferences.
 The current game options can be viewed by using `/options` or tagging KMQ Bot.

-Use `/help [command_name]` for details and examples for every bot command.
+Use `/help action:[command_name]` for details and examples for every bot command.

 ![options](https://raw.githubusercontent.com/Brainicism/KMQ_Discord/master/images/options.png)

 When applying a new game option, the newly updated option will be bold in the bot's response.
-To learn more about how to use a specific game option, check `/help [option]`.

 ## /limit

 Setting this option "limits" KMQ bot to the **top most viewed music videos** out of the total number of songs.
 Increasing the limit allows less popular songs to play; decreasing it restricts it to more popular songs.

-For example, `/limit set top 100` will play the 100 most viewed songs in the current game options, while `/limit set range limit_start:250 limit_end:500` will play between the 250th and 500th most viewed songs.
+For example, `/limit set top limit:100` will play the 100 most viewed songs in the current game options, while `/limit set range limit_start:250 limit_end:500` will play between the 250th and 500th most viewed songs.

 View counts are frequently updated from YouTube.